 - Keep medications in original bottle or packaging if possible.

 - Mark out your name and address on the prescription labels.

 - Put any liquid or glass container in a Ziploc bag provided at the kiosk and securely close the bag.
 Insert pill containers or Ziploc bag into the kiosk’s mail slot and close the lid.

-- Winchester Substance Abuse Coalition sends collected medications to be incinerated as part of the ecological and safe disposal protocol.
+- Winchester Coalition for a Safer Community sends collected medications to be incinerated as part of the ecological and safe disposal protocol.